There are many legal mistakes made by startups. If you had to name one legal mistake that you made in your new business, what would it be?

 7. Use a Trademarked Name

 One of the big legal mistakes made by startups is choosing a name that has already been taken.
 This is one of the biggest legal mistakes made by startup companies.
-That’s because the founder or founders weren’t careful enough and didn’t realize that a particular name (or acronym) had already been taken.
+That’s because the startup founder or founders weren’t careful enough and didn’t realize that a particular name (or acronym) had already been taken.
 This obviously results in significant liabilities.

 It’s a common legal mistake and it’s even affected a worldwide brand like WWE (formerly WWF until it had to be changed following a lawsuit).

 It’s also happened to a group of Pittsburgh-based album reviewers on YouTube who had to go through the trouble of a rebrand after choosing an unoriginal name prior to launch.
 The lesson to be learned is that no one should set their heart on a company name without making sure that it hasn’t already been trademarked – even by someone else in a completely different space.
 Patent protection is a big deal and due diligence is essential.

 Alan Ahdoot, Adamson Ahdoot Law

 As part of legal mistakes made by startups, sometimes when people are starting and building businesses, they do not pay enough attention to what kind of business structure they need to form.